What is Customer Success? Our Testimonials for SalesRX

 “It’s not the right time for me to start a training program.”

-I hear this from people all the time, and I’ll say, “Well, what about January?”
+I always hear this from people, and I’ll say, “Well, what about January?”
 “Oh, not January.
-January we’re doing inventory and we have markets.”
+January, we’re doing inventory, and we have markets.”
 “What about February?”
-“Well, you know, we have our vacations because we didn’t take vacations in the fourth quarter, we were so busy.”
+“Well, we have vacations because we didn’t take vacations in the fourth quarter.
+We were so busy.”
 “What about March?”
 “Oh, well, we can’t do March because March is going to be getting those orders in from the market, and April’s no good because of Easter and...”

 Well, it’s the day that you decide that it matters.

-And, you know, one of our SalesRX users was telling me how when she decided to train, it took her a few months before she ended up getting the right manager.
-Even some of the good managers didn’t really didn’t fully buy into the idea.
-They kind of thought, “Well, you know, we’ll get around to it when we really need it, but I don’t need this now.”
-And everything stalled until she got a manager who said, “My future is dependent on us doing a better job at training and understand that training is something we do, not something we did.”
+And, you know, one of our SalesRX users told me that it took her a few months to get the right manager when she decided to train.
+Even some of the good managers didn’t didn’t fully buy into the idea.
+They thought, “Well, we’ll get around to it when needed, but I don’t need this now.”
+Everything stalled until she got a manager who said, “My future depends on us doing a better job at training and understanding that training is something we do, not something we did.”

-But once they began, life got easier, because as you onboard new people, then they see the system of how it works in place.
-And you know what, people who are well-trained attract other similar people who can see, “Hey, there’s something different about this retail store.”
+But once they began, life got easier because as you onboard new people, they see how it works in place.
+And you know what?
+Well-trained people attract other similar people who can see, “Hey, there’s something different about this retail store.”

-And some people who have played the game before figure out, “Okay, well, you go here, and you go here,” but most people don’t really have an idea of what they’re supposed to do, what it looks like.
-And now we’re also saying with omnichannel, “Okay, and by the way, you have to go out to the refreshment area and take orders from people for the refreshments, then ship it to them, and you have to win the game or you’re gone.”
+Some people who have played the game before figure out, “Okay, well, you go here, and you go here,” but most people don’t know what they’re supposed to do or what it looks like.
+And now we’re also saying with omnichannel, “Okay, and by the way, you have to go out to the refreshment area and take orders from people for the refreshments, then ship it to them, and you have to win the game, or you’re gone.”

-And that’s the way it has been for a lot of retailers because of what we have gone through, and we have just let people figure it out, which has kind of been the Wild Wild West and hoping it just all sort of worked out.
-The problem is that now most retail stores are down 20 or 30 percent of their staff.
-Wouldn’t it be more important with fewer people on the field, to figure out how the game goes?
+And that’s how it has been for many retailers because of what we have gone through, and we have just let people figure it out, which has been the Wild Wild West and hoping it just all sort of worked out.
+The problem is that most retail stores are now down 20 or 30 percent of their staff.
+Wouldn’t figuring out how the game goes with fewer people on the field be more critical?

 Because the other thing, when you say that, “It’s not the right time to train,” we’re in the middle of the Great Resignation.
-And how many people who actually should do the job, want to do the job, aren’t getting trained, they aren’t feeling rewarded, and they aren’t feeling accomplished, because they’re the ones leaving for greener pastures.
-And then you’re left with people who either aren’t motivated or untrainable, and that’s not good.
+And how many people who actually should do the job, want to do the job, aren’t getting trained, aren’t feeling rewarded, and aren’t feeling accomplished because they’re the ones leaving for greener pastures?
+And then you’re left with people who either aren’t motivated or untrainable, which is not good.

-You ultimately need your best salespeople to do even better, and that’s why any time you can start a training program is great.
+You ultimately need your best salespeople to do even better, and that’s why any time you can start a training program is excellent.

-So, if you are telling yourself, “It’s not the right time to start a training program,” I’m going to tell you now is the perfect time to start a training program.
+So, if you are telling yourself, “It’s not the right time to start a training program,” I will tell you now is the perfect time to start a training program.

 I encourage you to check out our testimonial videos.

-Even seasoned veterans in the retail business have been able to increase their sales and learn new skills with our SalesRX retail sales training program.
+Even seasoned veterans in the retail business have increased their sales and learned new skills with our SalesRX retail sales training program.